 The health and social care system is taking action to manage and mitigate the spread and impact of the current outbreak of Covid-19.
 Action to be taken will require the processing and sharing of confidential patient information amongst health organisations and other bodies engaged in disease surveillance for the purposes of research, protecting public health, providing healthcare services to the public and monitoring and managing the Covid-19 outbreak and incidents of exposure.
-This will remain in force until at least 30th September 2020.

 For additional information, please see our Covid-19 and your information: Supplementary privacy notice on Covid-19 for patients.